sahajsoft/humming-bird-doc/docs/tech-decisions.md

 ### Tekton

 Tekton was an obvious choice.
-We decided early on we do not want lock-in with any cloud providers.
+We decided early on we do not want lock-in with any Git providers.
 Tekton had good community adoption and a nice plugin hub.

 ### ArgoCD (Not Implemented)